ChaityaPanchal/ChatbotBundle/README.md

 ### Styling

-You can customize the chatbot's appearance by overriding the default styles.
-The bundle uses standard CSS classes that you can target in your own stylesheets.
+Override default styles using your own CSS targeting the chatbot’s class names.

 ### Templates

-To customize the chatbot templates, copy them from the bundle to your `templates/bundles/ChatbotBundle/` directory and modify as needed.
+As explained above, copy templates from the bundle and place them in:

+* `templates/bundles/ChatbotBundle/category/`
+* `templates/bundles/ChatbotBundle/faq/`

 ---